bdidk235/FunctionTween/README.md

 		TweenInfo = TweenInfo.new(1),
 		EasingFunction = easingFunction
 	},
-	-- What to update the function on
+	-- What to update the function on (Based on MethodTween) RunService.Stepped
-	RunService.Stepped
 )
 ```